 Going back to work after taking sick leave

-If your job is still open for you, consider talking to your GP before going back to work.
+If your job is still open for you, consider talking to a GP before going back to work.
 Then you can arrange a meeting with your employer or occupational health adviser.

-You can discuss anything that concerns you about returning to work, including any recommendations from your GP.
+You can discuss anything that concerns you about returning to work, including any recommendations from the GP.

 You may wish to ask about:

-- flexible hours – you might like to return part-time, for example, or start later in the day if you're sleepy from medication in the mornings
+- flexible hours – you might like to return part-time, for example, or start later in the day if you're sleepy from medicine in the mornings

 - support from a colleague in the short or long term